mposiel/random-chat/README.md

 # Random Chat Web Application

-Welcome to the Random Chat Web Application!
 This application allows users to engage in random chat conversations with other users in real-time.

 ## Technologies Used:
 - **React.js**: Front-end library utilized for building the user interface and managing the application's components and state.